cassiotbatista/rwa-wdm-sim/README.md

 # RWA Simulator over WDM Optical Networks

-This repo basically basically contains a simulator that covers the routing and wavelength assignment (RWA) problem over wavelength-division multiplexing (WDM)-based optical networks with static traffic (SLE, for static lightpath establishment).
+This repo contains a simulator that covers the routing and wavelength assignment (RWA) problem over wavelength-division multiplexing (WDM)-based all-optical networks with static traffic (SLE, for static lightpath establishment).
 The following algorithms are implemented:

-- Routing (R)
+- Routing
     - Dijkstra's algorithm
     - Yen's algorithm (also known as K-shortest path algorithm)
-- Wavelength Assignment (WA)
+- Wavelength Assignment
     - First-fit algorithm
     - Vertex coloring algorithm
 - RWA as one